GhadeerZahwe/iDonate/README.md

 ### iDonate is built using the following technologies:

-- This project uses the [React Native app development framework] (https://reactnative.dev/).
+- This project uses the [React Native app development framework](https://reactnative.dev/).
 React Native is a cross-platform hybrid app development platform which allows us to use a single codebase for apps on mobile, desktop, and the web.

 <br><br>

 <!-- UI UX -->
 <img src="./readme/title4.svg"/>